 Talk to a Spousal Support Attorney About Your Options

 Often, spousal support involves one spouse earning more than the other spouse in many separation and divorce matters.
-That results in the spouse with less income relying upon the financial support of the other spouse.
+That results in the spouse with lower income relying on the other spouse's financial support.
 In Pennsylvania, the economically disadvantaged spouse can collect formal, court-enforced spousal support.
-So, contacting a PA spousal support attorney near you is prudent to protect what you deserve is prudent.
+So, contacting a PA spousal support attorney near you is prudent to ensure you get what you deserve.

 You should also note that Pennsylvania doesn't discriminate against spousal support based on gender.
-So, in a traditional marriage, the male or female spouse may be subject to a claim.
+So, in a traditional marriage, either spouse may be subject to a claim.

 What do you need to prove if seeking spousal support in Pennsylvania?